oopsmonk/documentation/getting-started/1.2/networks/devnet.md

 ### ZMQ node

-Use this endpoint to poll the node for new transactions.
+Use this endpoint to poll the node for new transactions:

 **URL:** tcp://zmq.devnet.iota.org:5556